-It’s double celebrations all round at Huxlow Science College today (Thursday) as Year 11 students achieved some of the best GCSE results in its history.
+It's all smiles at Huxlow Science College in Irthlingborough this morning after some of the best GCSE results in their history.

-Today 56 per cent of students gained five GCSEs including English and maths at Grade 4 and above (the equivalent to five A*-C).
+In total 53 per cent of students gained five GCSEs including English and maths at grade 4 and above, the equivalent to five A* to Cs.

 Headteacher Steve Gordon said: “We are extremely proud of our GCSE students and thrilled that these excellent results reflect the high level of dedication they have shown to their studies.

-“Students have had bespoke revision programmes tailored to their needs to ensure they entered their exams feeling calm, confident and well prepared.
+"Students have had bespoke revision programmes tailored to their needs to ensure that they entered their exams feeling, calm, confident and well prepared.

-He added: “Here at Huxlow we focus on developing the whole child as well as celebrating academic achievement.
+“Here at Huxlow, we focus on developing “the whole child” as well as celebrating academic achievement.

 "We are confident that all of our Year 11s are prepared to go on and do well in the adult world.”

-And it’s set to get even busier in September as the school welcomes its largest Year 7 cohort to date and launches dance as a new curriculum area with new state-of-the-art performing arts facilities.
+It’s set to get even busier in September as the school welcomes its largest Year 7 cohort to date, building on performing arts with new state of the art facilities.

 Huxlow’s sixth form is also looking forward to greeting record numbers of students.